-The Greater Phoenix Chamber of Commerce’s Public Affairs program offers members the opportunity to participate in crafting policy priorities through seven issue committees.
+The Greater Phoenix Chamber of Commerce’s Public Affairs program offers members the opportunity to participate in crafting policy priorities through six issue committees.

 These committees offer industry and community leaders, legal experts and policy advocates the opportunity to evaluate policy and regulatory matters and form policy recommendations on behalf of the Chamber.